junxit/us-congress-bills-117/bill.md

     - **(C)** from groups historically underrepresented in STEM fields;
   - **(4)** The Director may enter into an agreement with a third-party entity to administer the fellowships, subject to the provisions of this subsection.
   - **(5)** *Authorization of appropriations* There is authorized to be appropriated to the Director $100,000,000 for fiscal years 2022 through 2026, to carry out the activities outlined in this subsection.
-- **(j)** *Low-income scholarship program*
+- **(k)** *Low-Income scholarship program*
-  - **(1)** *In general* The Director of the National Science Foundation (referred to in this section as the “Director”) shall award scholarships to low-income individuals to enable such individuals to pursue associate, undergraduate, or graduate level degrees in mathematics, engineering, or computer science.
+  - **(1)** *In general* The Director shall award scholarships to low-income individuals to enable such individuals to pursue associate, undergraduate, or graduate level degrees in mathematics, engineering, or computer science.
   - **(2)** *Eligibility*
     - **(A)** *In general* To be eligible to receive a scholarship under this section, an individual—
       - **(i)** must be a citizen of the United States, a national of the United States (as defined in section 1101(a) of title 8), an alien admitted as a refugee under section 1157 of title 8, or an alien lawfully admitted to the United States for permanent residence;